 Bangkok designer Jitrin Jintaprecha‘s striking furniture and light fittings featured in an exhibition of Thai contemporary design that caught the international design world’s attention when it showcased at the 2011 Salone del Mobile in Milan, the most prestigious furniture fair on the planet.

-We talked to Jitrin and his wife and marketing manager Kay at the STONE&STEEL showroom in Bangkok, where Terence shot the striking portrait above.
+We talked to Bangkok design Jitrin Jintaprecha and his wife and business partner and marketing manager Kay at the STONE&STEEL showroom in Bangkok, where Terence shot the striking portrait above.

 While we chatted, Jitrin showed us a staggering number of designs on his laptop and we flicked through an impressive pile of catalogues that document his collections.
 This is a man who creates an average of 100 designs a year, for his company Banyakarts, as well as three other design companies, STONE&STEEL, HYGGE and Corner43 Décor.
 Jitrin has won hundreds of awards.